Hexasiel/OPLtoOPGG/README.md

 ## Installation
 ### Opera
 - Head to the opera extensions tab (Ctrl + Shift + E)
-- Drag the ToornamentToOPGG.crx file into your browser
+- Drag the OPLToOPGG.crx file into your browser
 - Hit the install-button

 ### Chrome
 - Head to the chrome extensions tab ```chrome://extensions/```
 - Turn on developer mode in the upper right corner
-- Drag the ToornamentToOPGG folder into your browser or click on the **Load unpacked** button and select the folder that way
+- Drag the OPLToOPGG folder into your browser or click on the **Load unpacked** button and select the folder that way

 ## Usage